facebookresearch/hydra/website/docs/tutorial/7_tab_completion.md

 ```
 eval "$(python my_app.py -sc install=SHELL_NAME)"
 ```
+Get the exact command to install the completion from `--hydra-help`.

 Replace SHELL_NAME by your shell name, currently, only Bash is supported and we are relying on the community to implement completion plugins for additional shells.